markusa4/sassy/README.md

     // hook is a sassy_hook callback function p.reduce(&g, &hook);

-    // ...and then we give the graph to bliss: first, convert the graph sparsegraph nauty_graph;
+    // ...and then we give the graph to nauty: first, convert the graph sparsegraph nauty_graph;
     DYNALLSTAT(int, lab, lab_sz);
     DYNALLSTAT(int, ptn, ptn_sz);